- Paper A1a - Elementary Hebrew

 Paper A8 - Philosophy of Religion

-Paper Coordinator: Dr Douglas Hedley
+Paper Coordinator: Professor Douglas Hedley

 Assessment method: Three-hour examination